Eugenio Tosi

 Eugenio Tosi (6 May 1864 – 7 January 1929) was an Italian cardinal of the Catholic Church.
 He served as Archbishop of Milan from 1922 until his death, and was elevated to the cardinalate in 1922.

 Biography

 Early life

-Tosi was born in Busto Arsizio, and studied at the seminaries of Monza and Milan.
+Tosi was born in Busto Arsizio, the son of Luigi Tosi and Teresa Rabolini, and studied at the seminaries of Monza and Milan.
 Ordained to the priesthood on 4 June 1887, he entered the Oblates of Saints Ambrose and Charles in 1889, after serving as a curate in Busto.
 Tosi then taught at the Missionary House of the Oblates in Rho until 1909, when he was made vicar general of Rimini.

 On 5 April 1911, Tosi was appointed Bishop of Squillace by Pope Pius X. He received his episcopal consecration on the following 16 April from Andrea Cardinal Ferrari.
 After becoming Bishop of Andria on 22 March 1917, he served as apostolic administrator of Squillace from 10 August 1917 to February 1918.